FedBaF: Federated Learning Aggregation Biased by a Foundation Model: Related Work

 \section{Related Work}

 Traditionally, pre-trained models are used in FL to initialize the weights of the global FL model.
-The server distributes this model to local clients, and the clients update it with their local data.
-Such fine-tuning can significantly improve the FL model by integrating data from new clients, as supported by studies like FPS~\cite{chen2022importance} and FedPCL~\cite{tan2022federated}.
+The server distributes this model to local clients, and the clients update it by using their local data.
+We refer to this approach as ``weight initialization'' throughout this paper.
+Such fine-tuning of a pre-trained model can significantly improve performance of the learned FL global model by integrating data from new clients~\citep{nguyen2022begin}.
+Several recent studies devised methods that leverage weight initialization to further improve performance: Federated Nearest Class Means (FedNCM)~\citep{guiding_last_layer_NEURIPS2023_dcc0ac74} for last-layer guidance, Federated Recursive Ridge Regression (Fed3R)~\citep{fed3R_pmlr-v235-fani-24a}, Fractal Pair Similarity (FPS)~\citep{chen2023on}, and FedPCL~\citep{tan2022federated}.

-Several works explore the use of foundation models in FL, particularly in scenarios with limited pre-training data~\cite{chen2022importance}.
-This approach often involves using synthetic data~\cite{nikolenko2021synthetic, chen2022importance} for pre-training.

-Federated Prototype-wise Contrastive Learning (FedPCL) is a significant development that aims to improve communication efficiency in FL by using class prototypes~\cite{tan2022federated}.
-FedPCL enhances personalized learning by having clients share class-specific information more effectively.
-It fuses representations from multiple pre-trained models (backbones) at each client, with prototypes serving as the primary medium of information exchange.
-The strategy reduces communication overhead and enables customizing local models without extensive weight synchronization.
+Several works also explore the use of foundation models in FL.
+These include cases where a subset of the weights of a large foundation model are chosen to initialize and fine-tune a smaller model~\citep{larger_ones_xu2024initializing} and when clients have diverse model architectures~\citep{wang2023flexifed, park2024federated}.
+Particularly in scenarios with limited pre-training data~\citep{chen2023on}, approaches often rely on synthetic data~\citep{nikolenko2021synthetic, chen2023on} for pre-training.
+Federated Prototype-wise Contrastive Learning (FedPCL) is a significant development that improves communication efficiency in FL by using class prototypes~\citep{tan2022federated} and enhances personalized learning by having clients share class-specific information more effectively.